katossky/panorama-bigdata/TP3/TP3  Median computation optimization.md

   DBI::dbGetQuery(sc, "SELECT PERCENTILE(data,0.5)  AS MEDIAN from [your data]")
   ```

-- An naïve algorithm.
+- A naïve algorithm.
 The most naïve median computation is in 2 steps
   - Sort the data
   - Get the "middle" element